2019 NCAA Women's Basketball tournament selection show: Date, time, TV channel | NCAA.com

-The 2019 NCAA Women's Basketball tournament is almost ready to start.
-There will be 64 teams in the bracket in the quest to win a national championship.
+The 2019 NCAA Women's Basketball tournament selection show is tonight.
+There will be 64 teams revealed in the bracket as teams try to win a national championship.
 You can find the women's basketball tournament selection show information below.

-Last year, Notre Dame won its second NCAA title in exciting fashion, beating UConn at the buzzer in the Women's Final Four and then Mississippi State in the buzzer to win the championship.
+Last year, Notre Dame won its second NCAA title in thrilling fashion, beating UConn at the buzzer in the Women's Final Four and then Mississippi State in the buzzer to win the championship.

 2019 NCAA Women's Basketball tournament selection show: Date, Time, TV channel

-The NCAA Division I Women's Basketball Championship bracket will be revealed at 7 p.m.
+The NCAA Division I Women's Basketball Championship bracket will be revealed at 5 p.m.
 ET on Monday, March 18.
-ESPN will televise the announcement.
+ESPN2 will televise the announcement.

 MORE: 2019 NCAA women's basketball tournament interactive bracket | 2018 final bracket